edsu/diary/README.md

 ---

+## 4/19/2023

+It was quite a day at the *Spindelston* *Seating* Lounge - one that I won't forget anytime soon.
+I was drinking my morning coffee and gently *awaken*ed by the *forceful* conversation coming from the table behind me.
+The lively group spoke *bountifully* about seemingly everything - from the recent shift in the *westwardly* wind patterns to the peculiar eating habits of seagulls.
+Their conversation, animated as it was, seemed *indicative* of an *othersome* sort of gathering; perhaps secretive intellectuals or members of an exclusive society.

+One person in particular caught my attention, as he appeared to be an *archivist*, intently discussing the importance of *chronology* in historical records.
+The mere mention of a *hearing* for the potential restoration of ancient pieces thrilled him.
+Suddenly, he mentioned that their precious collection was *expiring*, a term I had not come across before.
+He spoke passionately about the works of *Cratinus* and, to my surprise, even mentioned the lesser-known *Asinaeum*.
+His *shockingly* detailed knowledge of every *nuance* in those texts validated my suspicion that this gathering was, indeed, an assembly of esteemed scholars and connoisseurs of history.

+As their rendezvous concluded, they boarded their *sloops*, segregating their treasure trove amongst themselves, and left the *Spindelston* *Seating* Lounge, leaving me with a sense of having witnessed something extraordinary... and a lot to ponder upon.

 ## 4/18/2023

 I *wonderin*' if the *flukes* of the past were a result of the *duller* *Boeotian* *spinsters* *dyeing* their dreams in *allied* *expansive* hues, or just a mere coincidence that has become a part of my *closeted* journey.
 The *steading* had once been home to the *Stoker* and his *lameness* - a testament to the *phosphate* tales of old that were *carefully* woven into the fabric of our lives.
 It had been a while since I last crossed paths with my *confidante*, the venerable Madam *Hosah*.
 I can't help but reminisce about our forays into the *corrupt* world of *Manlii* and his cronies during those intriguing gatherings.
 Yet, the passage of time has endowed me with a cautious awareness, leaving me more careful in navigating the oceans of life's unpredictable *flukes*.